Vigorous Campaign To Be Launched Against Child Marriage, Dowry: Nitish Kumar

-Patna: Bihar Chief Minister Nitish Kumar today announced that his government would launch a vigorous campaign against child marriage and dowry in Bihar.
+Patna: Bihar Chief Minister Nitish Kumar today announced that his government would launch a vigorous campaign against child marriage and dowry in the state.

-"Like total liquor ban, the state government would launch a vigorous campaign against child marriage and dowry from coming Gandhi Jyanti," Mr Kumar said at a function here.
+"Like total liquor ban, the state government would launch a vigorous campaign against child marriage and dowry from coming Gandhi Jyanti," Mr Kumar said at a function in Patna.

-Mr Kumar said like taking a call against total prohibition on demand of a few women, he was inspired to run a campaign against child marriage by a woman at "Lok Samvad" (public interaction) programme.
+Mr Kumar, who took a call on total prohibition on demand of a few women, said he was inspired to run a campaign against child marriage by a woman at "Lok Samvad" (public interaction) programme.

-Drawing attention towards evil effects of child marriage, he said among others it results in malnourishment among woman and children and and also "stunting" (short height) among the new generation.
+Drawing attention towards evil effects of child marriage, he said among others it results in malnourishment among woman and children and also "stunting" (short height) among new generation.

+"I am bothered as how to do away with the problem of stunting," he said.

 He exhorted that the temple should play an active role in propagating against social evils like dowry and child marriage among devotees.